- Compost works best when applied to the soil before planting.

 Tel: 012 842 4017 britzpj [at] arc.agric.za

-Find details of ARC publications under the last heading of this chapter.
+Find details of ARC publications under the last heading of this page.
 Technical enquiries can be directed to Petrus Britz.

 Biodynamic Agricultural Association of Southern Africa